 418265 (2008 EA32) is a mid-sized asteroid with an orbit that is entirely confined within Earth's orbit.
 NASA JPL has classified 2008 EA32 as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 2008 EA32 orbits the sun every 177 days (0.48 years), coming as close as 0.43 AU and reaching as far as 0.80 AU from the sun.
-Based on its brightness and the way it reflects light, 2008 EA32 is probably between 1.395 to 3.119 kilometers in diameter, making it larger than most asteroids, very roughly comparable in size to Mount Everest.
+Based on its brightness and the way it reflects light, 2008 EA32 is probably between 1.338 to 2.993 kilometers in diameter, making it larger than 99% of asteroids, very roughly comparable in size to Mount Everest.

 2008 EA32's orbit is 0.18 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.

 2008 EA32 has 10 close approaches predicted in the coming decades: